 Credit card companies target college students before laws take affect

-Credit card companies are targeting students before new laws go into place in February Many recent college graduates are saddled with credit card debt and are forced into consumer credit counseling to bring down what they owe, and while new legislation is aimed at protecting college students from credit card companies, these firms are actively targeting those customers before the laws take effect.
+Many recent college graduates are saddled with credit card debt and are forced into consumer credit counseling to bring down what they owe, and while new legislation is aimed at protecting college students from credit card companies, these firms are actively targeting those customers before the laws take effect.

 According to ABC News, card companies are attempting to sign up college students for cards before laws which will limit how businesses target these students go into effect early next year.